Monopole magnetohydrodynamics on a plane: Magnetosonic waves and dynamo instability: Introduction

-Restricting the dimensionality of the space inhabited by the gauge fields can lead to fundamental differences in their behavior, as already exemplified by the logarithmic rather than $1/r$ potential in $d=2$ compared to $d=3$.
-In addition one of the unique features of condensed matter systems is a possibility to realize not only emergent electric charges but also emergent magnetic charges, also known as magnetic monopoles.

-This is in particular the case for quantum spin liquids \cite{FieldGuide}, an interesting, yet elusive, class of systems in two spatial dimensions.
-These are exotic quantum states, lacking long-range magnetic order even at very low temperatures.
+Restricting the dimensionality of the space inhabited by the gauge fields can lead to fundamental differences in their behavior, as already exemplified by the logarithmic rather than $1/r$ electrostatic potential in $d=2$ compared to $d=3$.
+In addition, one of the unique features of condensed matter systems is a possibility to realize not only emergent electric charges but also emergent magnetic charges, also known as magnetic monopoles.
+This is in particular the case for spin liquids \cite{balents_spin_2010,Castelnovo2012,zhou_quantum_2017,Broholm_QSL,FieldGuide}, an interesting, yet somewhat elusive, class of systems in two spatial dimensions.
+These exotic states lack long-range magnetic order even at very low temperatures.
 The effective field theory describing spin liquids can take the form of an emergent electrodynamics, sourced by monopole operators.
 Gauge fields in (2+1) dimensions are strongly coupled, which obstructs the application of perturbative methods.
-(Note that there is a source of confusion as there are emergent particles which may be charged under both Maxwell electromagnetism and the emergent gauge field \cite{MS_irrational_2010,Laumann2023}.
-A case in point are the magnetic monopoles in spin ice~\cite{Castelnovo2008}, which carry a Maxwell magnetic charge, but are also often referred to as emergent electric charges or spinons.
-In the following, our treatment and nomenclature refers to the emergent electromagnetism.)

-Magnetic monopoles are then expected to emerge in two-dimensional spin liquids \cite{senthil_deconfined_2004,metlitski_monopoles_2008,hermele_non-abelian_2009}.
-These excitations are mobile and in these two dimensional materials act as source of an emergent gauge field to which other magnetic monopoles are in turn subjected.

-This therefore calls for an MHD-like hydrodynamic theory which, as we will show, has properties that are distinct from its higher-dimensional counterpart.
-Here, we propose and analyse hydrodynamic equations describing the dynamics of magnetic monopoles in the presence of a two dimensional gauge field.
+Here, using kinetic theory, we propose and analyze hydrodynamic equations describing the dynamics of magnetic monopoles in the presence of a two-dimensional gauge field at finite temperature.
 In particular, we study the linear magnetohydrodynamic regime and show the presence of elementary excitations which are analogous to the magnetosonic waves in magnetohydrodynamics.
 However, unlike the natural anisotropy present in magnetosonic waves in (3+1) dimensional setup these two-dimensional waves are isotropic.
-We further show that there can be a novel incarnation of the dynamo instability, different from the usual MHD in that compressibility of the fluid is an essential ingredient.
+We further show that there can be an incarnation of the dynamo instability, different from the usual MHD in that compressibility of the fluid is an essential ingredient.
+It is important to note, much as in other derivations of hydrodynamics from kinetic theory, that the resulting hydrodynamic equations remain valid even in strongly coupled systems.
+In this sense, kinetic theory serves as a useful tool for determining the form of these equations, whose applicability extends well beyond systems with weakly coupled microscopic constituents.